 Lena Mary Calhoun Horne was born in Brooklyn. her father, Ted Horne, left home when she was only three, and her mother, Edna Scotton, left soon after.
 This left young Lena in the care of her paternal grandmother, Cora Calhoune Horne, a civil rights activist and suffragist in Brooklyn.
-Horne's mother remarried and the family returned to New York where Horne attended high school.
+Horne's mother remarried, and the family returned to New York, where Horne attended high school.
 But financial difficulties forced her to quit school and obtain a position as a chorus dancer at the Cotton Club in Harlem.

 Though the couple married in 1947, the controversial interracial marriage was not publicly announced until 1950.
 She appeared in “Two Girls and a Sailor “(1944), “Broadway Rhythm” (1944), “Ziegfeld Follies” of 1945 and 1946, “The Duchess of Idaho” (1950), and “Meet Me in Las Vegas” (1956), her first speaking part.
 She also starred in the Broadway show “Jamaica” (1957) and appeared on several television shows in the 1950s.
-She had a role in the 1978 movies "The Wiz."
-Horne won many honors for her performances, a Grammy for the album based on her award-winning show “Lena Horne: The Lady and Her Music,” which began in 1981 and became the longest-running one-woman show in Broadway history.
+She had a role in the 1978 movie "The Wiz."
+Horne won many honors for her performances, including a Grammy for the album based on her award-winning show “Lena Horne: The Lady and Her Music,” which began in 1981 and became the longest-running one-woman show in Broadway history.

 Black Women in America: An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York

 All Media Guide